Posts Tagged ‘financial goals’

 Wealth Pyramid Update – 2010, April 26

-I decided to review my progress on the Wealth Pyramid (formally called my Financial Pyramid) that I created below.
-You can also view the pyramid as levels, and if you come in from the sides, it a step to each higher level.
+I decided to review my progress on the Wealth Pyramid (also called my Financial Pyramid) that I created below.
+You can also view the pyramid as levels, or even a journey down the sidewalk of success.

-So far, I’m still at the “Action Plans” level!
+Back to me!
+So far, I’m still at the “Action Plans For Wealth Development” level!
 While I have some of the elements automated (401k, Life Insurance, etc), I’m still working on the non-retirement wealth accumulation part.
 I’ve been waiting for my tax return to be deposited in my checking account before I start this piece, but that has happened this past weekend.
 Now I need to focus on where to put that money.
 Hopefully, I’ll blog about my decision by the end of the month.

-Once I get the “Action Plans” level running, it will be a short jump to the Snowball phase, when unfortunately, I’ll be stuck for years.
-After a few year, I’ll probably start the the Upper Middle Class phase, depending on how well I’m going at the Snowball level.
+Once I get the “Action Plans” level running, it will be a short jump to the “Asset Accumulation” phase, where unfortunately, I’ll be stuck at this level for at least a few years.
+Now that my house is paid off and I’m totally debt free, I’ll have extra money for Asset Accumulation!

 I don’t expect to get to the Financial Independence level for at least 10 years, and that’s if everything goes well.